customer7/ncn/src/site/notes/Neurosurgery Cases.md

 **How do I use this website?**

-The main layout consists of three columns from left to right: website roadmap, main article, and webpage navigation.
+The main layout consists of three columns from left to right: site roadmap, article, and page navigation.

-- _Website roadmap_: Contains folders and links to specific webpages.
+- _Site roadmap_: Contains folders and links to specific webpages.
-- _Main article_: Features interesting cases.
+- _Article_: Features interesting cases.
-- _Webpage navigation_: Facilitates bi-directional linking to different places and back.
+- _Page navigation_: Facilitates bi-directional linking to different places and back.

 ---